kushalarya/kushalarya.github.io/docs/Books/The48LawsOfPower.md

 2.  **Do not trust allies, but understand the utility of enemies** -- Friends will betray you out of envy.
 They have a regrettable tendency to expect too much of you because of your friendship and to become demanding nuisances.
-Don\'t hire or appoint friends.
+Don't hire or appoint friends.
 Hire enemies.
 The enemy whom you forgive will always feel that he has to prove his loyalty.
 If you have no enemies, get to work making a few good ones.
-3.  **Don\'t tip your hand** -- If people don\'t know what goal you are seeking, they cannot defend against you.
+3.  **Don't tip your hand** -- If people don't know what goal you are seeking, they cannot defend against you.
 Keep your intentions secret.
 Move behind a smokescreen.
 4.  **Spare your words** -- The powerful seldom speak.
 The more you